rpj/spring83/README.md

 ## Interacting

 Robin has an impressive demo client available [here](https://github.com/robinsloan/spring-83-spec/tree/main/demo-client).
+His host is running at [https://bogbody.biz](https://bogbody.biz).

-If you'd like to be listed in the public boards' list on 0l0.lol, just send mail to include-me-s83@0l0.lol with your hex public key as the subject.
+This implementation is running at [https://0l0.lol](https://0l0.lol).
+If you'd like to be listed in the public boards' list here, just send mail to include-me-s83@0l0.lol with your hex public key as the subject.